acquarius1990/c_exercise/README.md

 c_exercise
 ==========

-A toy repository for learning github and C.:)
+A toy repository for learning github and C.